Tech Start-up Website Design and Implementation

-Gradprentice needed a major website redesign and appointed me and my fellow colleagues at Gradprentice to do it.
+Gradprentice needed a major website redesign and appointed my colleagues and I at Gradprentice to do it.

-The website needed to reflect what Gradprentice offers for all of its major stakeholders.
+The website needed to reflect on what Gradprentice offers for all of its major stakeholders.

-The new website allows Gradprentice to connect with all its major stakeholders in an effective and efficient style.
+The website allowed Gradprentice to connect with all its major stakeholders in an effective and efficient style.

 Screenshots from the old website for reference.

 To assist in understanding and exploring what Gradprentice is, I suggested to my colleagues to create a domain model diagram.
-The reason I did this is because I knew the tool is great at uncovering the foundations of an area, in this case, Gradprentice.
+The rationale behind this decision was that from my experience I knew the tool is great at uncovering the foundations of an area, in this case, Gradprentice.

-Me and my colleagues informed our research further by interviewing graduates who were seeking a UX graduate role.
-The results of the interviews added more depth to our domain model, the creation of a graduate persona and empathy map for graduates.
-The inclusion of a persona and empathy map allowed us to understand graduates on a personal level and to stay true to them moving forward.
+My colleagues and I strengthend our research by interviewing graduates who were seeking a UX graduate role.
+The results of the interviews added more depth to our domain model, the creation of a graduate persona and an empathy map for graduates.
+The inclusion of a persona and empathy map allowed us to understand graduates on a personal level and to stay true to them in the design stage.

 The domain model, persona and empathy map as a result of the research phase of this project

 Before moving onto any form of design we needed some structure to our website so we created an initial Sitemap.
 The sitemap was created using the domain model and discussion amongst our team.
 It was clear Gradprentice offers great benefits to all its stakeholders and this led to an audience-based navigation for the site.
-This initial sitemap also let us think about the content of the website using the aforementioned research and can be seen in the images below.
+This initial sitemap also let us think about the content of the website using the aforementioned research and can be seen on the right.